WordPress/gutenberg/packages/block-editor/src/components/copy-handler/README.md

 # Copy Handler

-The `CopyHandler` component handles the behaviors of the editor when the user copies or cuts a block or a selection of blocks.
+The `CopyHandler` component handles the copy, cut and paste events of its children blocks.
+It handles multiple selection of blocks as well.

 Concretely, it handles the display of success messages and takes care of copying the block to the clipboard using the [raw handling API](https://github.com/WordPress/gutenberg/tree/master/packages/blocks/src/api/raw-handling).